gnd/pijockey-sound/README.md

 # pijockey-sound
-A fork of pijockey v0.3 with sound-analysis
+A fork of pijockey v0.3 with network data input.

-Currently the sound-data is received via a socket from PD
+The data can be received via a UPD socket.

 Originally developed by sharow: https://bitbucket.org/sharow/pijockey